SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 shows subtle [code duplication](https://refactoring.guru/smells/duplicate-code) and [incomplete library class](https://refactoring.guru/smells/incomplete-library-class), which resulted in the creation of the [Arguments](https://github.com/SarthakMakhija/task-list-refactoring/blob/main/src/main/java/com/codurance/training/commands/Arguments.java) abstraction.

 That's it.
-I finished my refactoring and the code which is available [here](https://github.com/SarthakMakhija/task-list-refactoring).
+I finished my refactoring and the code is available [here](https://github.com/SarthakMakhija/task-list-refactoring).

 ### Summary

 The article explores the principles, practices, and mental approach required to effectively refactor code.
 It emphasizes the importance of incremental, focused improvements while avoiding over-engineering or unnecessary abstractions.
 Key takeaways include:

+1. **Build safety net**: Ensure that tests, preferably unit tests, are in place before beginning the refactoring process.
-1. **Maintain focus**: Break down tasks into smaller, manageable chunks.
+2. **Maintain focus**: Break down tasks into smaller, manageable chunks.
 Use tools like TODO lists to capture ideas and distractions for later review.
-2. **Avoid coding in brain**: Resist the urge to visualize designs.
+3. **Avoid coding in brain**: Resist the urge to visualize designs.
 Start with small, testable changes instead of trying to anticipate every possible abstraction.
-3. **Identify patterns**: Look for repetitive patterns, such as loops over collections, getters (or leak of internal state)  as potential candidates for refactoring.
+4. **Identify patterns**: Look for repetitive patterns, such as loops over collections, getters (or leak of internal state)  as potential candidates for refactoring.
-4. **Avoid unnecessary abstractions**: Be mindful of biases that can lead to over-complicated designs.
+5. **Avoid unnecessary abstractions**: Be mindful of biases that can lead to over-complicated designs.
-5. **Evaluate polymorphism incrementally**: Introduce polymorphism step-by-step, I prefer the bottom-up approach to introduce polymorphism.
+6. **Evaluate polymorphism incrementally**: Introduce polymorphism step-by-step, I prefer the bottom-up approach to introduce polymorphism.
-6. **Document refactoring**: Use commit histories and TODOs to keep track of the refactoring journey.
+7. **Document refactoring**: Use commit histories and TODOs to keep track of the refactoring journey.